Writing Discussion Forum Questions

 Engage the Students

 Once you’ve determined the type of question to use, you’re ready to write the discussion forum prompt.
 When writing a prompt, first create a brief introduction that provides context for the question, explains your purpose, and outlines expectations.This introduction is crucial—it gives students a reason to engage with the topic.
-Let’s consider Professor Marsh’s discussion forum on math anxiety as an example.
+Consider this example, where we have Professor Marsh hosting a discussion forum on math anxiety.

 Instead of simply asking, “What is math anxiety?
 Define and explain,” Professor Marsh could share some observations from her experience as a teacher to provide context.
 She could then ask students to engage in a broader discussion, like whether math anxiety is a real phenomenon or just imagined.
 By setting the stage and clarifying her expectations, Professor Marsh would encourage richer, more thoughtful student responses.
-After introducing the question, Professor Marsh needs to determine what type of question she wants to ask and then set forth her expectations for the students.
+After introducing the question, Professor Marsh needs to then set forth her expectations for the students.
 In doing so, Professor Marsh reduces the need for students to guess what they must do to fulfill the assignment requirements.
 After tweaking her discussion question, Professor Marsh improved her discussion forum to give students better direction and encourage higher quality dialogue.

 Certain words, when uttered before students, wield significant power.
 These words do not discriminate, striking fear in the hearts of even the most academically astute.
-Fail, essay exam, and research paper are such words.
+“Fail,” “essay exam,” and “research paper” are such terms.
 They pale in comparison, however, to the one word that induces nausea, cold sweat, and rapid heartbeat in students nationwide.
 What is that one word, mighty in clout and unyielding in power?
 Math.

 I have taught Algebra I at the high school and college levels for more than 14 years, and in my experience, I have found that most students have dealt with some level of fear when it comes to math, particularly algebra and higher.